GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-03-02-the-path-interface.md

 ### Path methods

 The book doesn't delve into the static methods of Path and actually there is just one, namely Path.of(String(s) or URI).
-There is a list of abstract methods in the Path body and actually I don't know what they are used for, as Path is not implemented by other classes.
+There is a list of abstract methods and default methods in the Path body and actually I don't know what they are used for, as Path is not implemented by other classes.
 Maybe this text from the Oracle documentation helps us out?

 "WARNING: This interface is only intended to be implemented by those developing custom file system implementations.
 Methods may be added to this interface in future releases."